Denial: It's Not Just a River in Egypt

 A lifestyle of "not-knowing" requires that we subscribe to the old adage that what we don't know won't hurt us.
 But the evidence of life shows that this just isn't true.
 As a way of life, hear no evil-see no evil-speak no evil is a recipe for disaster.
 Denial may offer the appeal of short-term bliss, but it prevents us from taking responsibility for things that really do matter, things we could do something about.

 On an individual level, denial can prevent us from doing all we can do to protect our health, safety, and all that we really value in life.
 Those things don't protect themselves.
 Our lives need our oversight, our care, our conscientious maintenance.
-Without our awareness of responsibility for ourselves, psychological forces—just like the natural force of entropy—pull us toward an infantile state of mind which is ultimately self-destructive.
+Without our awareness of responsibility for ourselves, psychological forces—just like the natural force of entropy—pull us toward an infantile state of mind that is ultimately self-destructive.
 And, at the risk of getting political, if we as a society adopt denial in a widespread way about important things, we contribute to our own demise.

 One aspect of mature psychological life is flexibility.
 It is helpful to see the big picture and to keep life in perspective.
 We cannot function well if we worry over and take responsibility for every little thing.
 It is safe and helpful to put some things on the shelf, to let them pass by.
 But if we make denial a way of life, then we turn a blind eye to important matters about which we could do and need to do something constructive.
 As individuals and as a society, we need to discern what is essential and bring our best selves to it.